BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 There is a significant caveat, and it is not fair to leave it out of an honest buyer's guide.
 In 2025, Cluely suffered a data breach that exposed roughly 83,000 users.
 Reporting on the breach indicated that exposed data included interview transcripts.
 The specific details remain contested to varying degrees, but the headline effect on the category was clear: candidates who had not been reading privacy policies started reading them, and the question "does this tool store my audio and transcripts" became a load-bearing evaluation criterion that it had not been before.

 If you are comparing Cornerman and Cluely directly based solely on price and you do not care about the breach, they are comparable.
-If the breach gives you pause, Cornerman's explicit no-storage position is the strongest privacy guarantee in the category at the time of writing.
+If the breach gives you pause, Cornerman's explicit no-audio-recording position is the stronger privacy posture for interview use.
 Read the dedicated Cornerman vs Cluely comparison →

 3. Sensei AI entry tier — $24/month